mohammedh123/ProjectHekate/README.md

 Since learning how to program, it's always been a stretch goal of mine to create a fully-functioning shmup engine.
 From my first year of university (2009), I've made countless prototypes and have learned much from the myriad of iterations I've gone through.
 ProjectHekate is the culmination - or, at the very least, a half decent bullet scripting engine - of those years of research and prototyping.

 A couple years ago, I stumbled upon [BulletScript](https://code.google.com/p/bulletscript/) (no longer maintained, it seems) and used it in my C++ shmup iterations.
 It served me well.
-The creator had written a scripting language for use with the engine - I did my fair share of bughunting and helped some aberrant behavior here and there.
+The creator had written a scripting language for use with the engine - I did my fair share of bughunting and helped fix some aberrant behavior here and there.
 I learned a lot recently (while writing my own language) from this codebase, hence the shoutout.

 ## Technical Stuff